 - Equity Protection the Fund has implemented protection against potential falls in the equity markets via the use of derivatives.
-The aim of the protection is to provide further stability (or even a reduction) in employer deficit contributions (all other things equal) in the event of a significant equity market fall (although it is recognised that it will not protect the Fund in totality).
+The aim of the protection is to provide further stability (or even a reduction) in employer deficit recovery contributions (all other things equal) in the event of a significant equity market fall (although it is recognised that it will not protect the Fund in totality).
 Further information in relation to the equity protection arrangement is available within the Fund's Investment Strategy Statement and Committee papers. - Investment 'pots' the Fund has implemented alternative investment strategies with differential levels of investment risk with effect from 1 April 2020.
-The aim is to provide greater control over employers' exposure to investment risk (see further information below).
+The aim is to provide greater control over employers' exposure to investment risk (see Appendix F for further information).
+The pot an employer sits in will be reflected in the relevant employer's asset share, funding basis and contribution requirements.